 Two regular transcripts are made available for free.
-The request for your free transcripts must be made in person or by mail.
+The request for free transcripts may be made in person, by mail, or online through the student's My Canyons account.
 The cost of a regular transcript is \$5, a rush transcript is \$10, and an on-demand transcript is \$15.
 College of the Canyons transmits and receives electronic transcripts via the eTranscriptCA network.
-Students may request their transcripts be sent electronically following the same official transcript request process as above.
+The student may request their transcripts be sent electronically to select institutions following the same official transcript request process as above.